-Large Cap Company Risk.
+Market Capitalization Risk.
 The Fund's investments in larger, more established companies are subject to the risk that larger companies are sometimes unable to attain the high growth rates of successful, smaller companies, especially during extended periods of economic expansion.
-Larger, more established companies may be unable to respond quickly to new competitive challenges such as changes in consumer tastes or innovative smaller competitors potentially resulting in lower markets for their common stock.

-Small-Cap and Mid-Cap Companies Risk.
-The small-cap and mid-cap companies may not have the management experience, financial resources, product or business diversification and competitive strengths of large cap companies.
+Larger, more established companies may be unable to respond quickly to new competitive challenges such as changes in consumer tastes or innovative smaller competitors potentially resulting in lower market valuations for their commonstock.
+Small-cap and mid-cap companies may not have the management experience, financial resources, product or business diversification and competitive strengths of large cap companies.
 Therefore, these securities may have more price volatility and be less liquid than the securities of larger, more established companies.